superstrong/google-workspace-mcp/docs/API.md

 # Google Workspace MCP API Reference

+IMPORTANT: Before using any service operations, you MUST call list_workspace_accounts first to:
+1. Check for existing authenticated accounts
+2. Determine which account to use if multiple exist
+3. Verify required API scopes are authorized

-## Account Management
+## Account Management (Required First)

 ### list_workspace_accounts
 List all configured Google workspace accounts and their authentication status.
+This tool MUST be called first before any other workspace operations.

 **Input Schema**: Empty object `{}`

 **Output**: Array of account objects with authentication status

+**Common Response Patterns**:
+- Valid account exists → Proceed with requested operation
+- Multiple accounts exist → Ask user which to use
+- Token expired → Proceed normally (auto-refresh occurs)
+- No accounts exist → Start authentication flow

 ### authenticate_workspace_account
 Add and authenticate a Google account for API access.
+Only use this tool if list_workspace_accounts shows no existing accounts or when using the account it seems to lack necessary auth scopes.

 **Input Schema**:
 ```typescript